NCAR/ccpp-framework/doc/capgen_compat_layer.md

 The README has a phased retirement plan (A–G) with a measurable LOC drop per phase.

+## What is deliberately *not* in this layer

+`cime_config/host_framework_deps.py` (CAM-SIMA) declares the framework Fortran sources — `ccpp_constituent_prop_mod.F90` and its dependency cluster — that CAM-SIMA's **host** code compiles in every configuration, whether or not the configured suite touches constituent state (`cam_comp.F90`, `cam_constituents.F90`, the dycore coupling layers, …). capgen lists these in `datatable.xml`'s `<utilities>` only when a suite needs them, which is the correct scope for a code generator reading metadata; the host's own `use` statements are invisible to it.

+That file sits outside `capgen_compat/` on purpose.
+It is not bridging an original-capgen-vs-capgen mismatch: the dependency is permanent and survives this directory's retirement.
+See `constituents_overhaul.md` §4.17.

 ## Status

 `kessler`, `rrtmgp`, and `se_cslam` (the full `cam7` suite) build **and